 Because most schools rely on state funding, it’s not surprising that an innovative piece of equipment like the AP Lazer can be a challenge to fund.
 However, with a little creativity and effort, funding a laser is possible, no matter your unique limitations.

 Here are five creative ways your school can fund a laser:

 It may seem that traditional financing options are only available to businesses looking to invest in equipment, but schools can also benefit from flexible financing programs.
 If a laser is not in the budget this year, you can finance it and pay for it with next year’s budget.

-Many leasing companies offer many leasing options and flexible terms ranging from 12-72 months.
-When leasing a laser for your school, you can get the laser in the hands of your students right away instead of delaying until the funds are available.
+Many financing companies offer a variety of financing options and flexible terms ranging from 12-72 months.
+When financing a laser for your school, you can get the laser in the hands of your students right away instead of delaying until the funds are available.

-We work with the best leasing agencies to ensure you’re in qualified hands when making the choice to finance a laser system.
+We work with the best financing agencies to ensure you’re in qualified hands when making the choice to finance a laser system.